 After performing comedy for 10 years, I decided to pursue that and audition for acting jobs on the side.
 I performed at clubs, corporations, colleges, schools, and churches around the country.
 My comedy was played daily on Sirius/XM Radio's "Laugh USA" for 5 years.
 I was fortunate enough to be asked to write, produce, and create jingles for several commercials.

 I began customizing material for corporations.
 I really enjoyed doing this for healthcare companies.
 They perform such noble work.
 I began studying patients, physicians, nurses, and any frontline care givers.
 I used my experience in dealing with large audiences, clients, as well as individually with casting directors and began designing a program on Patient Experience.
 One presentation was for Henry Ford Health System's Care Experience Champion event.
 It was a great success and the continued to include me in conversations on bettering the patient experience.
 They asked if I would be interested in shadowing and coaching physicians.
 I knew that one-on-one engagement would work.
-This past year, I shadowed over 200 physicians and followed with feedback and coaching sessions.
+The first year I shadowed and coached over 350 physicians.
+The number has grown to 600 in just 2 years.
 We have seen patient experience improve across the board since the start of this shadow process.

 I am originally from Tabor City, North Carolina.
 I have a Degree in Communications: Broadcasting with a Minor in Theater Arts & Speech from East Carolina University.
 After graduation, I lived in Los Angeles for 13 years, and recently moved to Detroit to be near my wife's family.